 orka-default namespace.
 If nothing prints, no one has created any VM instances yet.

-- List the available base images that you can use to deploy a VM.
+- List the available base images:

-- Deploying a VM is as simple as just specifying a base image.
+- Deploying a VM requires only a base image.
 Run:

 - What happens if you list your VMs again now?